Summer Meetings in Vancouver - Know Before You Go!

 - Cactus Club Coal Harbour: Casual fine dining right opposite the convention centre.

-- Whether you’re a wine lover, cocktail hound or beer fan, you’ll never find yourself thirsty in Vancouver!
+- You’ll never find yourself thirsty in Vancouver!
 British Columbia produces its own wine, and you’ll find it on the menu at most local restaurants.
-The city also boasts a thriving craft brewing scene–Gastown’s Steamworks Brewing, as well as Mount Pleasant’s Main Street Brewing and Steel Toad Brewpub are all great places to sample the local wares.
+The city also boasts a thriving craft brewing scene–Gastown’s Steamworks Brewing, as well as Mount Pleasant’s Main Street Brewing and Big Rock Urban Brewery are all great places to sample the local wares.
 Restaurants and cocktail bars such as YEW in the Four Seasons, Brix & Mortar and Boulevard Kitchen often use spirits from Vancouver’s own distilleries, putting a local twist on your G&T, gimlet or greyhound.

 - If you’re interested in exploring the culinary scene outside of the bar or restaurant, consider signing up for a tour!
 Crawl the city’s beer scene with Vancouver Brewery Tours, score a sampling of the city’s best ice cream with Off the Eaten Track, taste your way around Granville Island Public Market with Vancouver Foodie Tours, or tour Metro Vancouver’s wineries with Swallow Tail Culinary Adventures.

 - Vancouver’s farmers markets are great spots to explore what’s in season.
 The Saturday market in the West End neighbourhood is a short walk from most downtown hotels.
-And if markets are your thing, be sure to catch the Illumination Night Market in Richmond (Fri –Sun, all summer) – an Asian-style night market full of things to eat and drink, as well as booths selling knick knacks.
-Similarly, YVR Food Fest (June 27 – July 3) includes a three-day food truck event that brings together the city’s best street food in one place.
+And if markets are your thing, be sure to catch the Richmond Night Market or the Illumination Night Market in Richmond (Fri –Sun, all summer) – an Asian-style night market full of things to eat and drink, as well as booths selling knick knacks.
+Similarly, Shipyards Night Market (every Friday May 4 – Sept 28, 2018) includes an event along the water with food trucks, live entertainment, and a beer garden.

 We know that there’s a lot of information here, but there’s so much more than we could fit in this guide.
 So if we’ve missed something that you’re especially interested in, check out Inside Vancouver – Tourism Vancouver’s blog dedicated to what’s going on the city and tips from locals.
 We’re looking forward to seeing you in our city soon, so follow us on social media for further trip inspiration or to ask a questions or two: